 Is the pollution coming from the wheels?

-brake material consisting of metallic lining forms 3-4 times higher emissions compared to other materials used.
+brake material consisting of metallic lining forms three to four times higher emissions compared to other materials used.

 ‘The greatest wear occurs during acceleration, braking, and cornering.’

-Vehicle aerodynamic studies have also shown that particulate matter originates during the car drag.
+Vehicle aerodynamic studies have also shown that particulate matter originates during the car's drag.
 This creates a force that resists car motion, different from friction, in which wheel

 less aerodynamic.
 And it is this disturbance that causes the brake and tyre particulates to become airborne 一 around 50–70% of brake debris become airborne rather than settling on the floor.

-not directly in the vicinity of a car, such as those waiting at a bus stop, but also reach those indoors with a distance of ∼100 m from the roads.
+not directly in the vicinity of a car, such as those waiting at a bus stop, but also reach those indoors with a distance of approximately 100 metres from the roads.